NCC approves spectrum for 5G trial – The Sun Nigeria

 The Nigerian Communications Commission (NCC) has approved the spectrum for the trial of 5G services in the country.

-The Executive Vice Chairman (EVC) of the commission, Prof. Umar Danbatta, disclosed this at the opening of the maiden International Telecommunications Union (ITU) Digital African Week on Tuesday in Abuja.
+Executive Vice Chairman (EVC) of the Commission, Prof. Umar Danbatta, disclosed this at the opening of the maiden International Telecommunications Union (ITU) Digital African Week on Tuesday in Abuja.

-Danbatta said that Nigeria had exceeded the 30 per cent penetration target set by the National Broadband Plan of 2013 to 2018 and stood at 33.31 per cent at the end of June 2019.
+Danbatta said this has become possible as Nigeria exceeded the 30 per cent penetration target set by the National Broadband Plan of 2013 to 2018 currently standing at 33.31 per cent at the end of June 2019.

-Danbatta said the framework would also deploy metro and inter-city fiber and broadband Point of Access with a minimum capacity of IOG bps across the 774 Local Government Areas of Nigeria.
+Danbatta said the framework would also deploy metro, inter-city fiber and broadband Point of Access with a minimum capacity of IOG bps across the 774 Local Government Areas of Nigeria.

-He said that the NCC had taken steps to involve members of the Academia as strategic stakeholders in the activities towards the developing the Telecom sector.
+The NCC boss said the Commission had since taken steps to involve members of the academia as strategic stakeholders in activities targeted at the developing the telecom sector.

 “With the development of Smart Cities KPIs by the ITU, it is imperative to have pervasive and ubiquitous broadband infrastructure across all our towns and Cities to achieve the objectives of making them Smart.